 Contemporary film studies is a diverse, interdisciplinary field that incorporates a variety of approaches to the analysis of film and film culture.
 Our Film Studies MA builds on the research strengths of our distinguished staff to offer modules that examine a wide range of cinema styles and approaches to studying film.

-The programme comprises five taught modules and research project leading to a dissertation.
+The course comprises five taught modules and research project leading to a dissertation.

-If you are a full-time student, we will provide you with four hours of teaching each week through lectures and seminars.
+If you are a full-time student, we will provide you with six hours in first semester and at least four hours of teaching in second semester each week through lectures and seminars.
 We will expect you to undertake 32 hours of independent study.

-If you are a part-time student, we will provide you with two hours of teaching each week through lectures and seminars, and we will expect you to undertake 16 hours of independent study.
+If you are a part-time student, we will provide you with four hours in first semester, two hours every semester thereafter of teaching each week through lectures and seminars, and we will expect you to undertake 16 hours of independent study.

 We assess the majority of our modules through coursework essays (normally 5,000 words) and occasionally exams.
 For your dissertation, you will write a 4,000-word critical survey and a 15,000-word essay.